Worldwide Guide to Women in Leadership

 When she became Prime Minister in 1994, she took the portfolio of Finance, which she retained after she was elected President a few months later.
 She resigned all her cabinet posts after her party lost the parliamentary elections in 2001.
 See biography at Presidents (b.
 1945-)

-1994 Deputy Premier Minister and Minister of Economic Reform
+1994 Minister of Economic Reform

 1998-2002 Minister of Finance Brigita Schmögnerová, Slovakia

-In 1998 she was candidate in one of the many unsuccessful attempts by the Parliament to elect a President.
+Also Vice-Premier in 1994.
+1998 she was candidate in one of the many unsuccessful attempts by the Parliament to elect a President.
 See Vice Premiers 1990-99.

-1994-96 Minister of Finance Ana Ordoñez de Molina, Guatemala
+1994-96 Minister of Finance Ana Ordóńez de Molina, Guatemala

 1994-2000 Minister of Finance Susagna Arasanz Serra, Andorra